Current Conditions - Great Basin National Park

 Lehman Cave Visitor Center - Open Daily 8:00am to 4:30pm, year round, closed Thanksgiving, Christmas, and New Years Day.

 For detailed tour information please visit our Lehman Cave page.

 Tickets for tours can be purchased in advance at Recreation.gov

 Tours do sell out and advanced tickets are recommended.
 Same day tickets are available in person only.

 There are no tours available on Thanksgiving, Christmas, and New Years Day.

 Lower Lehman Creek

-Fee: $6.00 per night and $3.00 for Golden Age/Access pass holders (no water price), except for the Strawberry Creek campground which is free.
+Fee: $12.00 per night and $6.00 per night for Golden Age/Access/Senior pass holders.
+Strawberry and Snake Creek campground is currently free.
 Click for detailed campground information.

 Please use the trail registers to document your hikes.